Semperfii/KanopyProject/README.md

 docker-compose up --build
 ```

-To initialize the database, run :
+To initialize the database (once the docker is built) run :

 ```
 docker exec -it app_web_1 python dbinit.py